I must admit that till the moment I began to plan my trip to Greece, to me, Meteora was not a mesmerizing place packed with monasteries.

 I came from Athens, but on my way to Meteora, I wanted to insert a stop at Delphi.
-Therefore, my trip to Kalambaka, one of the two settlements next to Meteora, started at Delphi’s bus stop, marked in immaculately painted letters on the wall of a restaurant that besides Souvlaki and Retsina also sells bus tickets.
+Therefore, my trip to Kalambaka, one of the two settlements next to Meteora, started at Delphi’s bus stop.
+It is marked in immaculately painted letters on the wall of a restaurant.
+Besides Souvlaki and Retsina, they also sell bus tickets.

-Listening to a Greek radio station winding up and down the curvy road, the friendly driver tried to hold a conversation which was not easy due to the fact that he seemed to speak exclusively Greek – a language that limits me to say about ten set phrases.
+Listening to a Greek radio station winding up and down the curvy road, the friendly driver tried to hold a conversation.
+This was not easy due to the fact that he seemed to speak exclusively Greek.
+That’s a language that limits me to say about ten set phrases.

 He gave up on the conversation, but not on communication.
 As he wasn’t able to entertain me, he decided to feed me.
 Opening a big bag of what turned out to be some very dry and hard breadsticks, he forced this baked to wood goods on me and didn’t accept any excuse not to take at least two.
 These breadsticks where huge.
 And hard.
 Not bad or completely tasteless.
 But they didn’t tickle my tastebuds, either.

 The moment I finished, the good driver forced me to take another one.
 I didn’t want any more wood.
 He insisted – and since while imposing more breadsticks on me, he didn’t look on the road that was winding down in serpentines, I thought it would be better to take one.
 Quickly.